stkubr/iota_async.lib.py/README.md

 PyOTA (Asynchronous)
 =====
 This is an **asynchronous fork** of the official Python library [https://github.com/iotaledger/iota.lib.py] for the IOTA Core.
-Uses standard Python 3.6 library `asyncio` and `requests-async` wrapper.
+Uses standard Python 3.6 library `asyncio` module and `requests-async` wrapper.

 Some tests are failing, because mock classes and tests are still in **sync** mode.